-Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific announcement Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, the project location(s), and - · · · · · · · · · · · · · · · · · · · Tochnology 2 nages any statements regarding confidentiality.
-Technology Description 3 pages maximum Applicants are required to describe succinctly: The proposed technology, including its basic operating principles and how it is unique and innovative as compared to the current state of the art technology; The proposed technology's target level of performance and those target's relate to this FOA's goals (applicants should provide technical data or other support to show how the proposed target could be met); The current state of the art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; How the proposed location of the proposed project will support technology development and long-term success; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the Community Benefits Plan 1 page maximum proposed project.
-Applicants are required to succinctly describe their approach to the Community Benefits Plan, addressing the three core elements: • Advance diversity, equity, inclusion, and accessibility (DEIA); • Contribute to energy equity; and • Invest in America's workforce.
-Addendum 1 page maximum Applicants are required to succinctly describe the qualifications, experience, and capabilities of the proposed project team, including: Whether the Principal Investigator (PI) and project team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities; and • Applicants may provide graphs, charts, or other data to supplement their Technology Description.
+Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific announcement Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, the project location(s), and any statements regarding confidentiality.
+Technology Description 4 pages maximum Applicants are required to describe succinctly: The proposed technology, including its basic operating principles and how it is unique and innovative; How the biofuel would be considered an advanced biofuel, by describing the feedstock, pathway, fuel type, and GHG emissions; The proposed technology's target level of performance (applicants should provide technical data or other support to show how the proposed target could be met); The current state of the art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application;

+The potential impact that the proposed project would have on the relevant field and application; How the proposed location of the proposed project will support technology development and long-term success; The key technical risks/issues associated with the proposed technology development plan; and The impact that DOE funding would have on the proposed project.
+R&D Community Benefits Plan 1 page maximum Applicants are required to succinctly describe their approach to the R&D Community Benefits Plan, addressing the three core elements: • Investing in job quality and workforce continuity; • Advancing diversity, equity, inclusion, and accessibility; and • Contributing to the Justice40 Initiative goal that 40% of the overall climate and clean energy investments flow to disadvantaged communities.
+Addendum 2 pages maximum Applicants are required to succinctly describe the qualifications, experience, and capabilities of the proposed project team, including: Whether the PI and project team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities; and Applicants may provide graphs, charts, or other data to supplement their Technology Description.